henry2004y/Ganymede/reconnection.md

 In normalized units $\psi_0 = 0.1$, which produces an initial island width which is comparable to the initial width of the current layer.
 The rationale for such a large initial perturbation is to put the system in the nonlinear regime of magnetic reconnection from the beginning of the simulation.

+The initial setup is shown in the figure below.

+\fig{/assets/current_sheet_initial.png}

 ### Vlasiator

 Vlasiator requires SI units as inputs, so we need unit conversions.
 I select a reference number density scale $n_{ref} = 10\text{amu/cc}$ and magnetic field $B_{ref} = 10\text{nT}$.
 The dimensionless scale $\beta$ is also used to determine the unit of temperature.